-27 Do lawyers usually review leases or are they reviewed on the business side?
+Do lawyers usually review leases or are they reviewed on the business side?
 What are the lease issues you point out to your clients?

-As long as it is an important agreement, a lease agreement is usually reviewed, not only by the business side but also by lawyers.
+As long as it is an important agreement, a lease agreement is usually reviewed, not only from a business perspective, but also from a legal perspective by lawyers.
 One of the key legal issues to point out in particular under Thai law is how to keep a leasehold for more than 30 years for long-term projects.

-Lenders generally do not allow a property management agreement to be prioritised to financing security instruments, but do not in practice require it to be subordinated to financing security instruments should it be deemed the ordinary course of business of the borrower.
+Lenders generally do not allow a property management agreement to be prioritised to financing security instruments, however, do not in practice require it to be subordinated to financing security instruments should it be deemed the ordinary course of business of the borrower.